Simpanan Shariah Savings Option

 - Nearest EPF office

-What are the Simpanan Shariah facilities available through online channels?
+What Simpanan Shariah facilities are available online?

-- Registration for Simpanan Shariah election
+- Register for the Simpanan Shariah

-- Display of the Simpanan Shariah effective date
+- View the Simpanan Shariah effective date

-- Downloading of the e-Akad Simpanan Shariah
+- Download the Simpanan Shariah e-Akad

 Can EPF members maintain both Simpanan Konvensional and Simpanan Shariah at the same time?